WebexCC-SA/LAB-2353/docs/Labguide/Lab2.md

 The CSQ All Fields Report presents the queue-related data such as **call statistics, service level**, and key fields like **Average Queue Time, Average Speed of Answer, Calls Handled, and Calls Abandoned under service level**.
 This report combines the fields of all queue-related reports.

-This report is also part of **Transitions reports** built in Webex Contact Center to deliver the look and feel of Key Contact Center Express (UCCX) reports to help customers who transitions to Cloud Webex Contact Center.
+This report is also part of **Transitions reports** built in Webex Contact Centre to deliver the look and feel of Key Contact Centre Express (UCCX) reports to help customers who transitions to Cloud Webex Contact Centre.

 **Steps:**